Google SV WIFI collect

 If Google had its way, the public would have never learnt that the software on Google's Street View mapping cars was "intended" to collect payload data from open Wi-Fi networks.
 A Federal Communications Commission document disclosed 28 April showed for the first time that the software in Google's Street View mapping cars was "intended" to collect Wi-Fi payload data, and that engineers had even transferred the data to an Oregon Storage facility.
-A dissection of Google's Wi-Fi sniffing debacle
+A Street View of Private and the Public.
 Prashant Iyengar on how in the eyes of the law, the internet giant is like the homeless in India.

 This article was published by Tehelka on June 4, 2011.
 However, this technology has also raised interesting privacy concerns in countries where it has previously been launched.
 In April 2008, shortly after the service was first launched in the US, Google was sued by a couple who objected to the pictures of their home being publicly displayed.
 This suit was settled out-of-court two years later.
-A Street View of Private and the Public

 G facing new Wifi Investigation